elmohaya/CCPP_Analysis/README.md

 # CCPP_Analysis

 In this project, we analyze a dataset describing a Combined Cycle Power Plant.
-The objective of this analysis is to find insights about the plant physical variables to improve safety, performance, and reduce overall waste and cost.
+The objective of this analysis is to find insights about the plant physical variables to improve safety, performance, and reduce overall waste and cost. this repository contains the following files:

 ## References